Eight planets found orbiting distant star, NASA says

 Researchers had known that seven planets were orbiting the star.
 But Google Artificial Intelligence -- which enables computers to "learn" -- looked at archival data obtained by NASA's planet-hunting Kepler telescope and uncovered the eighth planet.

-Christopher Shallue, senior software engineer at Google AI in California, and Andrew Vanderburg, astronomer and NASA Sagan Postdoctoral Fellow at the University of Texas, Austin, trained a computer how to differentiate between images of cats and dogs.
+With the idea of eventually differentiating among exoplanets, Christopher Shallue, senior software engineer at Google AI in California, and Andrew Vanderburg, astronomer and NASA Sagan postdoctoral fellow at the University of Texas, Austin, trained a computer how to differentiate between images of cats and dogs.

 They refined their approach to identify exoplanets in Kepler data based on the change in light when a planet passed in front of its star.
 The neural network learned to identify these by using signals that had been vetted and confirmed in Kepler's planet catalog.
 Ninety-six percent of the time, it was accurate.